Wi-Fi Spec: AXE11000

 Estimated Annual Electricity Cost: $13.70

 The Netgear Nighthawk RAXE500 innovates with the first Wi-Fi 6e router that moves data over the 2.4-, 5- and 6GHz frequency bands, combining the sharp looks of Netgear's current routers with the latest and greatest Wi-Fi standard.
 With an AXE11000 rating, the tri-band device more than lives up to the hype by delivering nearly 2.5Gbps of real-world data.
+It's the sort of performance that earned it the 2021 Tom's Guide Award for best Wi-Fi router.
 On the downside, the RAXE500’s bandwidth falls off sharply as you get farther from the router.
 Still, it managed an impressive 105-foot range.

 Our Netgear Nighthawk RAXE500 review shows that the new Wi-Fi 6e router adds lots of configuration options to the category-leading short-range performance, while keeping devices and the network clean with Netgear’s Armor security software.
 Unfortunately, Netgear makes extended protection and additional security updates a subscription-based extra that could add nearly $200 to the already spendy price of the RAXE500.
 Still, if you crave the newest, fastest and coolest looking router around, the Netgear Nighthawk RAXE500 fits the bill as one of the best Wi-Fi routers you can buy.